surniaulula/wpsso-strip-schema-microdata/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added a maximum iterations count (20), just in case.
+	* Added a maximum iterations count of 20, just in case.
 * *Bugfixes*
 	* None
 * *Developer Notes*